Talamantez/cats-cradle/README.md

 # Cat's Cradle - String Theory Explorer

-Cat's Cradle is a web application that provides a dashboard for visualizing and interacting with a string theory simulation.
+Cat's Cradle is a Mass Spectrum Equation simulator for various topologies in the form of a web application that provides a dashboard for visualizing and interacting with the string theory simulation.
 Users can view the current state of the system, update various parameters, and observe the changes in the mass spectrum.

 ## Table of Contents
 - [Installation](#installation)